 Political party activists should refrain from acts such as "obstructing the caravans of other parties and acts of confrontation" and report electoral offenses to the judicial bodies, he said.

-When judging, the district courts [which are the first instance of electoral disputes] must respect the principles of neutrality and transparency," said the Mozambican head of state.
+"The district courts [which are the first instance of electoral disputes], when judging, must respect the principles of neutrality and transparency," said the Mozambican head of state.

 More than 11,500 candidates from 11 political parties, three coalitions of parties and eight citizens' groups are campaigning for the October 11 municipal elections, amid calls for a peaceful process.